adnanfazlinovic/MVE385/README.md

 The goal is to develop an automatic procedure for “image” healing utilizing “intelligence” and symmetry etc. to enhance the scattering patterns from SAXS/WAXS measurements.

 Methods:\
-Deep Image Prior.
-Original work: https://github.com/DmitryUlyanov/deep-image-prior.
+The Deep Image Prior.
+The implementation of the Deep Image Prior comes from this repo https://github.com/DmitryUlyanov/deep-image-prior.
+Disclaimer: We take no credit for the implementation of the Deep Image Prior in this repo, the full credit goes to the contributors to the aforementioned repo.

 ## User guide
 ### Dependencies
 To run the code, some packages are needed.
 You can create a conda environment with the required dependencies by running `conda env create -f environment.yml`.
-Some packages might be missing, in which case they should be installed with pip.
+Some packages might be missing, in which case they should be installed with pip, e.g. scikit-image (if module skimage is not found), torch, torchvision and matplotlib.

 ### Pre-processing
 The occluded images should be placed in the Raw data folder.
 To crop and mask these images, run